farscapian/clams-app-docker/README.md

 ### mainnet

 We do not recommend running mainnet at this time due to how new this software is.
 But it runs similarly to signet.

 ## Configuration Settings

-The following table shows the most common
+The following table shows the most common configuration settings.

 |Environment Variable|default value|Description|
 |---|---|---|